csci-1301/csci-1301.github.io/labs/readme.md

 <!--
 This directory contains all lab exercises.
 At build time these labs are compiled into instructions in various document formats with an optional, accompanying source code solution.

+Cf. https://csci-1301.github.io/user_guide.html#creating-new-labs on how to add a new lab.
 -->

 # Suggested Order